Dutch vote in election dominated by COVID-19

 Rutte, 54, has been Dutch prime minister since 2010.

-Although the Netherlands slipped up in its response to COVID-19, being last in the E.U. to start vaccinating and flip-flopping over face masks, hospitals never ran out of beds through two COVID-19 infection peaks.
+Although the Netherlands slipped up in its response to COVID-19, being the last country in the European Union to start vaccinating and flip-flopping over face masks, hospitals never ran out of beds through two COVID-19 infection peaks.

 Our Standards: The Thomson Reuters Trust Principles.